Resources

 $ curl -H "X-Auth-Token: $SAPI_TOKEN" $SAPI_HOME/problems/$problem_id/messages -X GET

-To retrieve a list of available Leap solvers, send an HTTP GET request to solvers/remote.
+To retrieve a list of available solvers from the Leap service, send an HTTP GET request to solvers/remote.

 The request should contain no body.